TCExpert/Billard/README.md

-# Billiard Game in JavaFX
+# Billard Game in JavaFX

-This is a simple single-player Billiard game implemented in JavaFX.
+This is a simple single-player Billard game implemented in JavaFX.
 The game allows you to play with 15 colored balls and a white cue ball on a pool table.

 ## Prerequisites